deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 > </details>

-> Table 2 presents the overall performance of various large multimodal models (LMMs) on the JMMMU benchmark, broken down by model type, subset (culture-agnostic and culture-specific), and individual subject areas, showing the overall performance and highlighting the best-performing models.
+> Table 2 presents the overall performance of various Large Multimodal Models (LMMs) on the JMMMU benchmark, broken down by model type, subset (culture-agnostic and culture-specific), and individual subjects, showing overall performance scores and highlighting the best-performing models.

 {{< table-caption >}}